derek-wangpch/termnotify/README.md

 termnotify
 ================
-Demonstrate how to post NStermnotify from CLI(without Application Bundle) on OS X 10.8.
+Demonstrate how to post NSUserNotification from CLI(without Application Bundle) on OS X 10.8.

 Install
 -------